Malayan sun bear: Description

 but is distinguishable by its golden-white chest patch, which is thinner than that of the sun bear.

+The Malaysian sun bear looks very similar to the Sun bear except being much smaller.

 Distribution and habitat

 The Malayan sun bear can be found in mainly coastal areas in southeast Asia, but is less dispersed within it than the sun bear, with specific populations living as follows: